iliyasbektas/Finding_clusters_gaussians/README.md

 # SDS_HW2
 There are some instructions and codes for the second homework for 'Statistics for Data Science' course by Sapienza University in Rome.
+All codes are written in R programming language.